thibmaek/wled-backup/README.md

 ## Install

-Download the correct binary for your platform from the [`bin` folder](https://github.com/thibmaek/wled-backup/tree/main/bin).
+Download the latest release binary for your platform from the [releases page](https://github.com/thibmaek/wled-backup/releases).
 Optionally rename it if you want but this is not required.

 ## Usage